pkaferle/august_repo/README.md

 This is the first commit from the develop branch

+This is new line

-This is from dev-2 and dev-1
+This is dev-3